Dissenting Statement of Commissioner Summer K. Mersinger Regarding CFTC’s Regulatory Agenda

 The Unified Agenda somewhat misleadingly describes this rulemaking as a “completed action.”
 See CFTC Completed Rule List - Fall 2022 (reginfo.gov).
 In fact, it has been withdrawn.

 See Section 752(a) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, Public Law 111–203, 124 Stat.
 1376 (2010) (Dodd-Frank Act).
-Similarly, when the G-20 leaders met in Pittsburgh in the midst of the financial crisis in 2009, they, too, recognized that solutions for global derivatives markets demand coordinated policies.
-See Leaders’ Statement from the 2009 G-20 Summit in Pittsburgh, Pa. at 7 (September 24-25, 2009) ("We are committed to take action at the national and international level to raise standards together so that our national authorities implement global standards consistently in a way that ensures a level playing field and avoids fragmentation of markets, protectionism, and regulatory arbitrage"), available at https://www.fsb.org/wp-content/uploads/g20_leaders_declaration_pittsburgh_2009.pdf.
+Similarly, See Leaders’ Statement from the 2009 G-20 Summit in Pittsburgh, Pa. at 7 (September 24-25, 2009) ("We are committed to take action at the national and international level to raise standards together so that our national authorities implement global standards consistently in a way that ensures a level playing field and avoids fragmentation of markets, protectionism, and regulatory arbitrage"), available at https://www.fsb.org/wp-content/uploads/g20_leaders_declaration_pittsburgh_2009.pdf.

 For a list of such matters on which I have commented, see Statement of Commissioner Summer K. Mersinger on Extension of Staff No-Action Letter on Investments in Securities with Adjustable Rate of Interest Benchmarked to SOFR at n.1 (December 23, 2022), available at Statement of Commissioner Summer K. Mersinger on Extension of Staff No-Action Letter Regarding Investments in Securities with Adjustable Rate of Interest Benchmarked to SOFR | CFTC.